 - The Problem Selection Committee will decide on a contest, finalize the English phrasing of the problems, prepare solutions and prepare marking schemes.

 - All Problem Selection Committee members will review and approve all English problem statements and all marking schemes before publishing them.
-There will be no review by the Jury.
+There will be no review by the Jury (though Leaders can of course raise concerns and the Problem Selection Committee will decide how to address them).

 - The following General Regulations sections therefore do not apply this year: 4.2 (shortlist selection), 4.3 (shortlist distribution), 4.4 (beauty & difficulty ratings), 4.5 (beauty & difficulty publication), 4.6 (problem selection by the Jury), 4.9 (English phrasing of problem statements by the Jury), 6.1 (voting on marking schemes by the Jury).